zlt0518/APS1050-2025F-Petshop-Project/README.md

 ## Conclusion
 Overall, the deployment of seven features significantly strengthens both the smart-contract layer and the front-end interface, resulting in a more transparent, secure, and user-driven decentralized pet adoption experience.

-**Please follow the academic integrity at the University of Toronto.**